 3. Install Your Blog On Your Host

-This part might seem daunting, but if you’ve chosen either BlueHost or A2 Hosting as I’ve recommended above, it’s going to be really easy.
+This part might seem daunting, but it’s going to be really easy.
 I promise.
-I have written walkthroughs of how to get set up for both BlueHost and A2 Hosting!
-Find the appropriate tab below and click it to bring up instructions for the host you’ve chosen to go with.
+I have written a walkthrough of how to get set up on BlueHost to make it easy!

 1. Click here to head to BlueHost, and click the green “Get Started” button:

 You can choose a more expensive plan to start, however if you’re just getting your feet wet I would recommend just going with the cheapest option for now–so click the “basic” one to the left.
 You can always easily upgrade later.

 3. Enter Your Domain Name